 The Underground is definitely one of the fastest and most efficient ways to get around, however the bus is generally cheaper for short journeys.
-The best way to get from A to B on a budget is to use ‘Boris Bikes’; found all over London, these bicycles are available for the public to rent at £2 for 24 hours.
+The best way to get from A to B on a budget is to use ‘Boris Bikes’; found all over London, these bicycles are available for the public to rent for 24 hours.
 This is a fantastic way to travel and keep fit on the cheap.
 If you need to use the train, however, try to get off-peak tickets to get the best deal possible on your seats.

 Food, glorious food